Skip to main content

 make

-scp helloworld [email protected]:/root/
+scp -O helloworld [email protected]:/root/

 After sending successfully, run ./helloworld in the terminal logged in via ssh or serial port, and it will print Hello, World!